rwynn/wellington/README.md

     sudo docker run -p 8080:8080 -i -t spring

+If everything goes well you should eventually see a message like the following in your console:

+    Started Application in 14.034 seconds (JVM running for 14.538)

 You should now be able to access the application on your host system by visiting http://localhost:8080

+If you would like to save the container you created as a tar file and reuse it:

+    sudo docker ps -a
+    // note the container id for the tag spring:latest sudo docker export 8bf522a7ee22 > spring.tar
+    // where 8bf522a7ee22 is the container id noted in the previous command

+You can then restore the result tar into docker using the following command

+    cat spring.tar | sudo docker import - spring:new

+If you would like to remove all Docker related assets you can use the following commands:

+    sudo docker rm `sudo docker ps -a -q` sudo docker rmi `sudo docker images -q`

 #### Running the application without docker ####